badisnt/SMTPLab/README.md

 Requirements
 -----------
-* **Needed Tools:** You need to have the following tools installed and functional to run this progra
+* **Needed Tools:** You need to have the following tools installed and functional to run this program
   - JDK (17.0 or higher)
   - Docker
   - Maven

-* **Config File**
+* **Config Folder:** The "config.txt" file under "/config" provides some necessary information for the functioning of the program.

-The "config.txt" file under "/config" provides some necessary information for the functioning of the program.
+  -serverAddress: SMTP server port (localhost by default if using maildev)
-  *serverAddress: SMTP server port (localhost by default if using maildev) *serverPort: SMTP server port (1025 by default)
+  -serverPort: SMTP server port (1025 by default)
-  *nb: number of groups to generate, i.e number of emails to send (5 by default)
+  -nb: number of groups to generate, i.e number of emails to send (5 by default)

 * **Messages List**